sharearahammed/hotel-booking-client/README.md

-# Roamazing
+# Sunshine

 Welcome to My Sunshine City Website!

 ## Live Site

-You can visit the live site [here](https://stately-alfajores-f0a540.netlify.app).
+You can visit the live site [here](https://fascinating-tapioca-72af1c.netlify.app).

 ## Features and Characteristics